berkeley-cdss/course-site-myst/README.md

 # stat999-myst

-A MyST-based template for class website.

-The site is rendered at [https://berkeley-scf.github.io/stat999-myst](https://berkeley-scf.github.io/stat999-myst).

-## What you can do with this MyST-based class website and repository
+This repository contains a MyST-based template for class website.
+You can see a preview of it at [https://berkeley-scf.github.io/stat999-myst](https://berkeley-scf.github.io/stat999-myst).
+This template is intended to be forked and altered for other courses.

+## MyST Template Capabilities

 - Create a website by modifying content in a GitHub repository.
-- Create a dynamic schedule that renders plain text content.
-- Create documents using Markdown files or Jupyter notebooks (ipynb).
+- Create documents from markdown files or Jupyter notebooks.
-   - Include LaTeX (including LaTeX macros) for mathematical notation.
+- Include LaTeX and LaTeX macros for mathematical notation.
-   - Include external webpages (such as Google calendars) as iframes within a page.
+- Embed external webpages (such as Google calendars) as iframes within a page.
 - Render documents as HTML or PDF (the latter for documents that students will download).
-- MyST features include:
-   - Various nice features such as callouts, tabsets, table of contents, etc.
+- MyST Markdown includes various nice features such as automatic navigation links, callouts, tables, images, code blocks, diagrams, etc.
-   - The ability to embed raw HTML.

-## How to use this GitHub template

-### Terminology
+## Terminology

-- "Rendering" a document or a site involves converting the *source* Markdown or notebook files to html.
+- "Rendering" a document or a site involves converting the *source* markdown or notebook files to html.
 - "Previewing" a site involves rendering the site and displaying it locally on your computer (i.e., at `localhost:<port>` in a web browser.
 - "Publishing" a site involves pushing the rendered site to the `gh-pages` branch of the GitHub repository so it can be viewed at the public URL.

-### Instructions [UNDER CONSTRUCTION]
+## Instructions [UNDER CONSTRUCTION]

 These instructions have been tested under macOS.